Holiday entitlement

 Each employer will have what is known as a “leave year” which is effectively a 12 month period during which you are obliged to take your paid holidays.
 For some companies this may be the calendar year, tax year or it may relate to their company year end.
 The specific leave period should be detailed in your contract of employment and is something you should be aware of.

-At this point it is important to note that bank holidays are classed as part of your statutory holiday entitlement.
+At this point it is important to note that bank holidays can be included as part of your statutory holiday entitlement unless your contract gives them in addition.
 As a consequence, your employer can request that you take a bank holiday as one of your paid holidays.
 This is the statutory position, although there is nothing stopping an employer from enhancing your holiday entitlement.

 Holiday notice